Master of Fine Arts – MFA

 Study a Master of Fine Arts – MFA

-We have the largest number of internationally ranked researchers in visual art and design of any New Zealand university.
-All academic staff teaching into postgraduate programmes have significant research profiles.
+We have the largest number of internationally ranked researchers in visual art and design, including the highest percentage of mātauranga toi Māori faculty, of any New Zealand university.
+Academic staff teaching into postgraduate qualifications are active as artists, writers and curators and have significant research profiles nationally and internationally.

 Get the full picture